ecmwf/climetlab/dev/HOWTOS.md

 # Documentation

-Currently, the documentation is hosted at https://climetlab.readthedocs.io/ and is updated each time the `master` branch is updated.
+Currently, the documentation is hosted at https://climetlab.readthedocs.io/ and is updated each time the `main` branch is updated.

+This may be useful to develop the documentation further: ``sphinx-autobuild docs docs/_build/html``

 ## Example notebooks